 Anton Joachimsthaler is the researcher who has done by far the most to furnish us with accurate data about two periods of Adolf Hitler’s life about which we know least – his adolescence and early years before he entered the limelight of being party boss – and his last days at the bunker of the Reichskanzlei in Berlin.

-By training an electrical engineer, he worked for the Deutsche Bundesbahn from 1956 on and has written extensively about railroad studies – in particular the standard work on Hitler’s planned broad-gauge railway through Europe – with a track width of 3000 millimeters more than twice as wide as the European standard track of 1435 millimeters (“Die Breitspurbahn”, see picture in gallery above).
+By training an electrical engineer, he worked for the Deutsche Bundesbahn from 1956 on and has written extensively about railroad studies – in particular the standard work on Hitler’s planned broad-gauge railway through Europe – with a track width of 3000 millimetres more than twice as wide as the European standard track of 1435 millimetres (“Die Breitspurbahn”, see the picture in the gallery above).

 Together with Brigitte Hamann, he has provided since – by meticulous research – most of the details of Hitler’s early days that we know.
 In 1989, he published “Korrektur einer Biographie” (‘Correction of a Biography’, Langen Müller Verlag, ISBN 3-7766-1575-3), in which many details were brought to attention for the first time – details about the name change of Hitler’s father Adolf Schicklgruber, for example, and a plethora of facts previously unknown.
 In agreement with Hamann, he argued most convincingly that Hitler’s “Mein Kampf” story of developing his anti-Semitism in Vienna before the war of 1914 was simply a fairytale for posterity – nothing anti-Semitic has been passed on by Hitler before 1919 in Munich or reported by anyone else.

-In 2003 he published “Hitlers Liste.
+In 2003, he published “Hitlers Liste.
 Ein Dokument persönlicher Beziehungen” (‘Hitler’s List.
-A document of personal relationships’, München, Verlag Harbig, ISBN 3776623284) – a meticulous report on all know relations Hitler’s to women.
+A document of personal relationships’, München, Verlag F.A.
+Harbig, ISBN 3776623284) – a meticulous report on all known relations Hitler’s to women.

-His conclusion is that Hitler never entertained any sexual relation to a woman – a deduction contradicted by Heike Görtemaker, who published in 2011 the most recent major biography of Eva Braun.
+His conclusion is that Hitler never entertained any sexual relationship to a woman – a deduction contradicted by Heike Görtemaker, who published in 2011 the most recent major biography of Eva Braun.

 As a publisher, he released 1985 the memoirs of Christa Schroeder, one of Adolf Hitler’s private secretaries.